The Best Online Colleges in Iowa

 As a Quaker institution, William Penn University is one of the leading online colleges in Iowa’s southeastern region.
-Situated in Oskaloosa, Iowa, William Penn is an hour from Des Moines, offering a small town feel with easy accessibility to urban settings.
-William Penn also has a metropolitan campus in Johnston, a suburb of West Des Moines.
+Situated in Oskaloosa, IA, William Penn is an hour from Des Moines, offering a small town feel with easy accessibility to urban settings.
+William Penn also has a metropolitan campus in Johnston, IA, a suburb of West Des Moines.

 William Penn’s online bachelor’s and master’s programs are designed to meet the needs of students through eight-week classes that can accelerate degree completion.
 The school offers online undergraduate degrees in business management, human resource management, and psychology, as well as a graduate degree in business leadership.
 They also offer a degree completion program online for a bachelor of arts in elementary education.

 Mount Mercy University’s main campus, graduate center, and sports complex are located in Cedar Rapids, Iowa, with the main campus sitting on 40 acres of wooded land in the center of the city.
 Mount Mercy is a Catholic institution, and a leader among online schools in Iowa, providing accelerated undergraduate and graduate programs designed to help learners maintain their current careers while completing their degree.